Desiwah/RScanPlus/privacy_policy.md

 ## 6. Children’s Privacy

-RScan+ is a general utility and does not knowingly collect personal information from children.
+R.Scan+ is a general utility and does not knowingly collect personal information from children.
 Since no personal data is transmitted to the developer (outside of voluntary bug reports), we do not maintain a database of user information.

 ---